michaellunzer/Home-Assistant-Custom-Component-Fortnite/README.md

 ## Purpose

 This is my first Home-Assistant Custom Component, so it's been a fun learning experience for me contributing to Open Source Software!
-This wouldn't been possible without the help from @xcodinas for building the fortnite-python library and @clyra helping refine my initial script and idea by further developing it towards a more finished product.
+This wouldn't been possible without the help from @xcodinas for building the fortnite-python library and from @clyra for helping refine my initial script and idea by further developing it towards a more finished product.
 From there I've added some extra tweaks, wrote the documentation, and published it in the Home-Assistant Community Store (HACS).

 ## Screenshots
 ![fortnite-stats-overview-kills-screenshot][fortnite-stats-overview-kills-screenshot-img]